klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - Its fields cannot change.
 - What is JSON?
   - A minimalistic data structure format consisting of primitives, arrays and objects.
 Replaced XML as the most popular format for transferring data via HTTP APIs.
-- What is the difference between Integer and Floating Point data types in most programming languages?
-Can you tell me how Floating Point values are stored?
-  - Integer for whole numbers, floating point for non-whole numbers.
-Floating point numbers are stored as a binary sequence of digits (up to 15) and their base of 10
 - What does “break” do inside a loop?
 And "continue"?
   - Answer: Exits the loop immediately.
 - What is the difference between text encoding UTF-8 and ASCII?